helabahria/trial-repo/docs/Blockchain deployment.md

-You can also install Geth Node you can follow this [Guide](https://geth.ethereum.org/docs/getting-started) or [Parity](https://openethereum.github.io/Setup)
+You can also install Geth Node and follow this [Guide](https://geth.ethereum.org/docs/getting-started) or [Parity](https://openethereum.github.io/Setup)

 ## 4. on campaign contract call modToken(<token_address>,true)
 ## 5. on campaign contract call setOracle(<oracle_address>)